fastrgv/RufasSwap/README.md

 ## Rufaswap
 Rufaswap is a simple permuted picture puzzle app where the challenge is to restore the picture elements to their proper place.
 Two elements are selected with cursor clicks to initiate a swap.
 User controls the level of difficulty by choosing the number of slices, and whether even or irregular.

-It uses a thin GLFW3 binding, a thin OpenGL binding, and a PNG reader for Ada by Stephen Sanguine.

-Works on Windows, Macs running OS-X and PCs running GNU/Linux.
+Works on Windows, Macs running OS-X(>=10.13) and PCs running GNU/Linux.

 Simply unzip and run.
 If the binary executables do not run on your system then follow the build instructions below.

 ----------------------------------

- * Uses GLFW3;
+ * Uses GLFW3 & OpenAL sound;
  * Works on OS-X Retina displays;
- * Uses SFML for sound on Windows & OSX;
  * all runtime files are in ./data/
  * several png picture files are provided in ./pix/
  * you can use your own png files;